-(3) Longevity Risk: The present value of the defined benefit plan liability is calculated by reference to the best estimate of the mortality of plan participants both during and after their employment.
-An increase in (4) Salary Risk The present value of the defined benefit plan hability is calculated by reference to the future salaries of plan participants.
-As such, an increase in the salary of the plan participants will increase
+The present value of the defined benefit plan liability is calculated by reference to the best estimate of the mortality of plan participants both during and after their employment.
+An increase in the life expectancy of the plan participants will increase the plan's liability.